ucb-rit/savio-training-intro-fall-2024/intro.md

 lview.block = True
 ```

-To calculate $pi$ by Monte Carlo simulation, let's define a function that checks if two points are in the unit circle.
+To calculate $\pi$ by Monte Carlo simulation, let's define a function that checks if two points are in the unit circle.
 Each worker will process a large number of points in a vectorized fashion.

 ```python
 def local_mean(seed):